Camp Carlo hires Jr Counselors, Counselors, and Assistant Directors

-Counselors will arrive at camp between 7:30 and 7:45 am depending on how much prep time is needed for their classes.
+Counselors will arrive at camp between 7:00 and 7:45 am depending on the assigned schedule and how much prep time is needed for their classes.
 All counselors attend daily mass at 8:00 together unless they are responsible for morning care.
-If you are responsible for morning care, you arrive at the parish no later than 6:40am.
+If you are responsible for morning care, you arrive at the parish no later than 6:50 am.
 Morning care begins at 7:00am and runs until 8:45 am.
 All instructors will rotate between morning care and after-care responsibilities.

 Before mass, counselors make sure their class is ready for the day including set up and prep for activities, games and crafts.
 Immediately following mass, counselors greet the campers in the gym each morning as they arrive, engage them in conversation or quick games.
 Morning prayer and program begins at 9:00am.
 All counselors participate fully in morning program, including singing, dancing, and monitoring kids in their group.

 Following pick-up, counselors cycle through after-care, have lunch, spiritual development and adoration.
-General dismissal for counselors is between 3 and 3:30pm.
+General dismissal for counselors is between 3:00 and 4:00 pm depending on the schedule.
 Counselor's schedules may be flexible.

 ARE THERE ANY CRITERIA FOR 18+ EMPLOYEES?

-Administrative Assistants must be 18+ and have prior work experience.
+Assistant Directors must be 18+ and have prior work experience.
 These individuals will have a high level of trust and responsibility.
 They will ensure that camp days run smoothly, starting with camper check in and running through camper pick up.
 Administrative Assistants may need to request and collect payments, interface with parents, and be excellent with record keeping.
-The AAs will also be constantly surveying how camp sessions are running and will be reporting any issues to the Camp Director.
+The ADs will also be constantly surveying how camp sessions are running and will be reporting any issues to the Camp Director.